 - selling or otherwise unlawfully transferring a debit or credit card

-- using information from another person's debit or credit card or a bank account in order to obtain property or services
+- using information from another person's debit or credit card or bank account in order to obtain property or services

 - failing to return library materials

-- knowingly defrauding another of property, or
+- knowingly defrauding another of property, and

 - fraudulently obtaining credit.

 Classification of Theft Offenses and Penalties in California